Updates

 Bolt generates full-stack web applications from text descriptions, creating deployable code through a conversational interface with a real-time preview.

 The catch: Bolt builds new apps from scratch.
 You can't import your current application or capture existing interfaces.
+Unlike tools that build new apps from scratch, Alloy modifies your existing product directly.

 3. v0